entropyxyz/entropy-docs/docs/basics/quickstart.md

 Once you have been sent some funds, you can check your balance in the CLI.

-1. Open the CLI text-based user interface:
+6. Open the CLI text-based user interface using `yarn start`.

-    ```shell
-    entropy
-    ```

 1. Select **Balance** from the menu.
-1. You should see your address from earlier listed.
+1. You should see your account from earlier listed.
 Use the arrow keys to highlight it and press `ENTER`.
 1. Enter the password for your account.
-1. The CLI should now show your balance.
+1. The CLI should show your balance.

-## 4. Register your address
+## 4. Register your account

 Registering an account is a feature unique to Entropy.
-Without going into too much detail, it advertises to the network that you own _this_ address, and that you're ready to start signing _things_.
+Without going into too much detail, it advertises to the network that you own _this_ account and that you're ready to start signing things.

-1. Start the CLI by running `entropy` in your terminal:
+1. Open the CLI text-based user interface using `yarn start`.

-    ```
-    entropy
-    ```

 1. Select **Register**.
 1. Select your account from the list.
 1. The CLI should register your account after a few seconds.